on7lds/NextionDriver/README.md

 connected to the modem ('Port=modem' in MMDVM.ini)
 For this, it is *necessary* to use the MMDVMHost code dated 20180815 or later (G4KLX GitID #f0ea25d or later).
-Note: At this moment, you can NOT tell from the MMDVMHost version string whether you have the right version or not.
+It surely is OK when the MMDVMHost version string is 20180910 or later.

 In the MMDVM.ini file, you **must** enable 'Transparent Data' **and** it's option 'SendFrameType', i.e. :